emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 Path on desktop computer: Data > E5_Titrations > E5_2020_Calcification_Samples.

 Each day make a new folder with the date YEAR-MONTH-DAY (i.e. 20220303).

+Each CRM and sample run will have their own mass file instead of overriding the previous one.

 ### Notation for sample ID

 Match this example sample ID format:
+- Colony-ID_DATE_RUN#
+- ACR-225_20200914_7
-- ACR_225_20200914_RUN_7
+- INITIAL-1_20200915_10
-- INITIAL_1_20200915_RUN_10
+- BK-1_20200912_2

 ## <a name="Issues"></a> **Issues/Questions to Address**

 Timepoint 3 - September 2020; 2020-09-12 Run 3: Initial measurements from 2020-09-09 are in 3_initial_TA_samples.csv but no initial measurements for runs after that.
 If there are 2 data points for "Initial 1" - do we distinguish which one to use?
-This is probably a question for Danielle.
+Ariana and I are currently chatting about the best way to go about this.

 We are currently copy and pasting into `Timepoint#_TA_Data` in urol timeseries repo.
 Can we pull values into R and cat the dfs together?
 I'm nervous for manual entry.
 Will touch base with Ariana about this in meeting 3/7.

 ## <a name="Sept"></a> **September 2020, 51 samples to complete**